 2. Get familiar with the shipping facts of an online retailer.
 Their shipping policy should be outlined in a separate section to explain the average time you should get your items, geographic restrictions, shipping choices, possible shipping insurance, and what their handling and shipping fees are.
 Use this all information to decide if these costs and options fit well to suit your needs, your budget, along with your area prior to placing an order.

 3. Never give out your Social Security number with an online merchant.
 This number is not required for placing orders online.
 Giving an online store your Social Security number can help them use your personal and personal data to steal your identity.
 To prevent that, if you carry on an online store site and find out that being a requirement, usually do not buy anything from them and shop someplace else.

-2. Be careful where you submit your bank card information.
+4. Be mindful where you submit your credit card information.
 If you are shopping online, only use secure sites.
-These are sites that have taken steps to safeguard your valuable information.
+These are sites that have taken steps to protect your valuable information.
 A secured website will begin with HTTPS rather than the standard HTTP.
-There will also be a locked icon, in a choice of your address or status bar, depending on which browser you use.
+There will also be a locked icon, in both your address or status bar, according to which browser you use.